 Because the tides are influenced by both the Moon and the Sun, it's easy to see that when the Sun lines up with the Moon and the Earth, as during a New Moon or Full Moon (a configuration also called "syzygy"), the tidal effect is increased.
 These are known as spring tides, named not for the season, but for the fact that the water "springs" higher than normal.

 On the other hand, if the Sun and the Moon are 90 degrees apart in relation to an observer on Earth as during the First Quarter Moon or Third Quarter Moon (sometimes called half moons), then high tides are not as high as they normally would be.
 This is because despite its greater distance, the Sun's mass allows it to exert enough gravitational force on the oceans that it can negate some of the effects of the Moon's pull.
 This phenomenon of lower high tides is called a neap tide.

-The height of the tides can vary during the course of a month, due to the fact that the Moon is not always the same distance from the Earth.
+The height of the tides can also vary during the course of a month because the Moon is not always the same distance from the Earth.
 As the Moon's orbit brings it in closer proximity to our planet (closest distance within a moon cycle is called perigee), its gravitational forces can increase by almost 50%, and this stronger force leads to high tides.
 Likewise, when the Moon is farther away from the Earth (furthest distance is called apogee), the tides are not as spectacular.

-Tides occur regularly in the sense that they can be expected twice a day, but their periods do not coincide with the 24 hour day that we use for our calendar.
+Tides most commonly occur twice a day (diurnal).
+Tides can also occur as two high waters and two low waters each day (semi-diurnal).
+However, these periods do not happen at the same time each day.
 This is because the Moon takes slightly longer than 24 hours to line up again exactly with the same point on the Earth - about 50 minutes more.
 Therefore, the timing of high tides is staggered throughout the course of a month, with each tide commencing approximately 24 hours and 50 minutes later than the one before it.